amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 }
 ```

-We first create a fileSet which represents a set of source files.
-FileSet has the properties files and base recording the files and the total size of all the files respectively.
-Using the size property of token.File we can easily determine in what file a statement is given it's position.
+We first create a `fileSet`, representing a set of source files. `FileSet` has the properties `files` and `base`
+recording the used files and all the files' total size.
+Using the size property of `token.File`, we can easily determine
+in which file a statement is, given its position.

-Then, we call the parser.ParseFile function, providing it our fileSet so it can populate it, an empty path, a string as the source so the parser will use it instead of loading from a file, and a build mode - 0 .
-For this example we used 0 to load the program fully, but any other mode can be used.
+Then, we call the parser.ParseFile function, providing it our `fileSet` to populate it, an empty path, a string as the
+source so the parser will use it instead of loading from a file, and a build mode - 0.
+In this example, we used 0 to
+fully load the program, but any other mode can be used.

-Tip: Instead of iterating file by file, you can load an entire directory using parser.ParseDir
+> Tip: Instead of iterating file by file, you can load an entire directory using `parser.ParseDir`

-Finally, we call ast.Inspect to iterate over all the nodes in depth-first order and print a message when we reach the Hello World string literal. true is returned each iteration to keep traversing the tree until the desired node is found.
-Then, we return false to indicate we're done searching.
+Finally, we call `ast.Inspect` to iterate over all the nodes in depth-first order and print a message when we reach the
+`Hello World` string literal.
+We return `true` each iteration to keep traversing the tree until we found the desired
+node.
+Then, we print our message and return false to indicate we're done searching exit the traverse function.

-1.5 Writing our first analyzer!
+### 1.5 Writing our first analyzer!